PYyu6/PYyu6.github.io/_pages/about.md

 image: person.jpg
 ---

 Hi, my name is Peiyu Yu.
 I like programming arts and music.
-I currently intern as computer vision engineer at Huawei Canada.
+I currently intern as a computer vision engineer at Huawei Canada.
 My work focus on object detection and tracking.
-I am looking for summer internship from May to August in 2021.
+I am looking for a summer internship from May to August 2021.

 ***